LC-Linkous/tinySA_python/README.md

     elif len(data_bytes) > expected_size:
         # truncate the data to the expected size (in case it's larger than needed)
         data_bytes = data_bytes[:expected_size]
-        print("Data is larger than the expected size. trunacting. check data.")
+        print("Data is larger than the expected size. truncating. check data.")

     # unpack the byte array to get pixel values (RGB565 format)
     num_pixels = width * height